VigRAN084/Interpreter-Project/README.md

 1. SimpleExpression.java - contains the evaluate() method, implemented by OperatorExpression and VariableExpression
-2. SimpleValue.java - inherits from SimpleExpression.java, and defines toNumber(), toString(), and
+2. ValueExpression.java - inherits from SimpleExpression.java, and defines toNumber(), toString(), and
-getType() methods; implemented by StringValue and NumberValue
+getType() methods; implemented by StringValueExpression and NumberValueExpression
 3. SimpleStatement.java - Defines the execute() method and implemented by PrintStatement.java,
 JumptoStatement.java, AssignStatement.java, etc.